egison/egison/design/type-pm-compatibility.md

 constructor result.
 The certified actual-clause path additionally checks every non-unseen hole producer against the declared field's capability-visible skeleton, including nested observable heads.
-Thus a value of type `Matcher none [Integer]` is valid, but it cannot fill the hole of a general `box $` clause whose declared field is `[Integer]`.
+Thus a value of type `Matcher Any [Integer]` is valid, but it cannot fill the hole of a general `box $` clause whose declared field is `[Integer]`.
 Wildcard and captured-value refinements contribute unseen evidence and impose no next-matcher obligation.